PERFORMANCE

 • Ultra-Quiet: Sound generation is low enough to be considered inaudible even in quiet workspaces with minimal background noise, so very nearly silent.
 All of SVALT models are available with ultra-quiet fan cooling.

 • Quiet: Sound generation is low enough to be considered inaudible within a normal workspace and barely audible within a quiet workspace where it could blend into the background noise.
 All of SVALT models are available with quiet fan cooling.
-See Compare page for SVALT models specs.

 • Moderate: Sound generation is moderate and can be easily heard within a quiet workspace where it could be considered disturbing, but barely audible within a normal workspace where it could blend into the background noise.
 All of SVALT models are available with moderate fan cooling.